Food Price Outlook, 2025 and 2026

 Consumer Price Index for Food (not seasonally adjusted)

-The all-items Consumer Price Index (CPI), a measure of economy-wide inflation, increased 0.7 percent from December 2024 to January 2025 and was up 3.0 percent from January 2024.
-The CPI for all food increased 0.6 percent from December 2024 to January 2025, and food prices were 2.5 percent higher than in January 2024.
+The all-items Consumer Price Index (CPI), a measure of economy-wide inflation, increased 0.2 percent from June 2025 to July 2025 and was up 2.7 percent from July 2024.

 The level of food price inflation varies depending on whether the food was purchased for consumption at home or away from home:

-• The food-away-from-home (restaurant purchases) CPI increased 0.2 percent in January 2025 and was 3.4 percent higher than January 2024.
+- The food-away-from-home (restaurant and other foodservice purchases) CPI increased 0.3 percent from June 2025 to July 2025 and was 3.9 percent higher than in July 2024.

 Recent Historical Overview